-Ever wonder why the rocks are red?
-Where we got the name hoodoo?
-What's a deer's favorite food?
-Well, you're not alone!
-The magic of Bryce Canyon sparks the imagination and wonder in park rangers as well as visitors.
-Spend a few minutes or a few hours with us as we share what we've learned about your national park.
-Ranger programs are a great way to expand your exploration of Bryce Canyon.
-They're free too!
+Why are the rocks red?
+What is a hoodoo?
+The magic of Bryce Canyon inspires countless questions.
+Spend a few minutes or a few hours with us as we share fascinating facts about your national park, from "How Hoodoos Happen" to the wonders of the night sky.
+Ranger programs are free and are a great way to expand your knowledge of Bryce Canyon.

 When: Daily - Spring, Summer & Fall

 Duration: 1½ hrs. - 1 mile Roundtrip

 Great views, fascinating plant and wildlife stories, a touch of geology and a wealth of cultural history - what more could you ask for?
 Join a park ranger for an overview of Bryce Canyon as you stroll along the rim of the Main Amphitheater.
 No reservations are required.

 When: Almost Daily - Summer

 Duration: 1 hr.